lytovka/kickstart.nvim/README.md

 [The Only Video You Need to Get Started with Neovim](https://youtu.be/m8C0Cq9Uv9o)

-### Introduction
+### Getting Started

-To get started, see [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
+See [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
 Note: The install via init.lua is outdated, please follow the install instructions in this file instead.
 An updated video is coming soon.

 ### Recommended Steps